 Preparation of the Wilkinson Catalyst

-Wilkinson catalyst can be prepared from the hydrated form of rhodium(III) chloride.
+Wilkinson catalysts can be prepared from the hydrated form of rhodium(III) chloride.
 Rhodium (III) chloride undergoes the reaction with excess triphenylphosphine with ethanol.
 Here, ethanol acts as a refluxing agent.
-Triphenylphosphine is a good reducing agent and represented as P(C6H5)3.
-In the preparation reaction of the Wilkinson, catalyst triphenylphosphine reacts with the rhodium chloride and reduces it from the +3 oxidation state to the +1 oxidation state.
+Triphenylphosphine is a good reducing agent and is represented as P(C6H5)3.
+In the preparation reaction of the Wilkinson catalyst, triphenylphosphine reacts with the rhodium chloride and reduces it from the +3 oxidation state to the +1 oxidation state.

 4P(C6H5)3 + RhCl3(H2O)3 → RhCl(P(C6H5)3)3 + OP(C6H5)3 + 2HCl + 2H2O

 Wilkinson catalyst represents the name of chemist and Nobel laureate Sir Geoffrey Wilkinson.
 He first popularized its use.